Hooked on Fishing Last Updated: June 2022

+The 2022 fishing season has opened early this year, and it's time to cast your lines!
 When it comes to fishing in Connecticut waters, the question becomes which sort of waters, and fish, are you most interested in?
-There are saltwater and fresh, running water and flat, bait and fly fishing…so many ways to hook you into this spring pastime.
+There are saltwater and fresh, running water and flat, bait and fly fishing…so many ways to hook you into this popular pastime.

 Long Island Sound

 You can never know for sure what you might pull up from the ocean depths, but it could very well be tuna, fluke, striped bass, flounder, cod, mackerel, or even a shark.
 There are charter and party fishing boats available up and down the Connecticut coast.
 You can find a good assortment at CT Sport Fishing, along with tips for chartering a boat and links to other sites of interest.

 There are terrific fishing streams all across Connecticut, including some secret spots where native trout can still be found, but a few of the better-known sites for fishing, in general, would be:

 - The Salmon River, an eastern tributary of the Connecticut River.
 The Nature Conservancy says “the fast, cold Salmon River drains a 96,000-acre watershed in 10 towns.
 Experts have ranked the Salmon as the best example of its river type in Connecticut” and “one of the state’s top trout streams.”

 - The West Branch of the Farmington River, especially between Riverton and New Hartford, is said to have the highest trout density of any stretch of river in the state.

 - The Housatonic River has been compared to western rivers and is among the finest for trout in the eastern U.S. It has areas dedicated to fly fishing.